WhiteYellowXanthic/blog.github.io/resume.md

     1. Build the team.
     1. Architect the system, write the core code(include the frontend written with `AngularJS`).
     1. Refactor the frontend to make it scalable.
-    1. Write other services and H5 for market development.
+    1. Write other services and `H5` for market development.

 - *2013/11 ~ 2015/12 **CloudGate***
-  An SSO solution with enhanced security, it's for the cloud services in the company.
+  An `SSO` solution with enhanced security, it's for the cloud services in the company.
   **Responsibilities**
-    1. Write the implementation of OpenID Connect.
+    1. Write the implementation of `OpenID Connect`.
     1. Write the IT test framework and test cases.
     1. Write kinds of authentication methods and security rules.

 - *2012/09 ~ 2013/03 **TG-Document / MDT 3***
   An `iOS` application for PDF reading, will re-layout the characters when user zoom in/out the screen.
   **Responsibilities**
     1. Manage the daily works of the project.